Torus orbit closures in the flag variety: Introduction

 \section{Introduction}

 The study of torus orbit closures in the flag variety was initiated by Klyachko~\cite{Klyachko85Orbits} and Gelfand--Serganova ~\cite{GelfandSerganova87}.
 Since then, there are some works on the subject but those are mainly about generic orbits or the normality or smoothness of orbit closures (see \cite{Flaschka-Haine}, \cite{Dabrowski}, \cite{Morand}, \cite{ca-ku2000}, \cite{CarrellKuttler03}).
+There have also been combinatorial studies on polytopes related to torus orbit closure in the flag variety (see \cite{ABD_matroidpolytopes}, \cite{KodamaWilliams}, \cite{TsukermanWilliams}, \cite{BK_Lattice_path_matroids}).
 Recently, the authors investigated the topology and geometry of (not necessarily generic) torus orbit closures in connection with combinatorics.
 In this chapter, we present some of the work by Klyachko and Gelfand--Serganova and our recent works (see \cite{LM2020}, \cite{LMP_Catalan}, \cite{LMP_retractions}, \cite{LMP_complexity_one}, \cite{LMPS_Poincare}) on the topology, geometry, and combinatorics of torus orbit closures in the flag variety.
 We mainly focus on type $A$ case although some of the arguments work for other Lie types.
 We give comments for other Lie types when necessary.

 Let $\flag(n)$ be the flag variety defined by

 where each $V_i$ is a linear subspace of $\C^n$.
 Let $\Sn$ be the symmetric group on $[n]=\{1,\dots,n\}$.
 An element of $\Sn$ determines a permutation flag.
 The natural action of the general linear group~${\rm GL}_n(\C)$ on $\C^n$ induces an action of ${\rm GL}_n(\C)$ on~$\flag(n)$.
 Let $T$ be the maximal torus of ${\rm GL}_n(\C)$ consisting of diagonal matrices, which is isomorphic to $(\C^*)^n$ where $\C^*=\C\backslash\{0\}$.
 Then the set of permutation flags is exactly the $T$-fixed point set $\flag(n)^T$ in $\flag(n)$ and we identify $\flag(n)^T$ with $\Sn$.
 A key tool to study the $T$-action on $\flag(n)$ is a moment map